chipmuenk/modular_synths/teensy/teensy.md

 - [Audio pass-through via USB](teensy_usb_audio_loopback.md)
 - [Generate pink noise and a sine signal](teensy_usb_audio_sine.md)
 - [Audio filtering with FIR filters](teensy_usb_audio_fir_filter.md)
+- Audio filtering with a custom MA filter
+- FFT on the Teensy
+- Requantization

 When an audio shield is connected to the Teensy board, you can also use this combination as an audio interface for analog signals.